Leadership in contemporary business (ULMS085)

 This course will provide students with an opportunity to learn essential core skills and techniques involved in leadership, enabling them to become better and effective leaders in their prospective careers.
 This course will develop and enhance students’ leadership skills and techniques so they will be able to inspire a team, successfully manage change and conflict, and better serve the needs of a team.

-Lisa is a Graduate Teaching Fellow and PhD candidate at the University of Liverpool.
-Her research explores quality of working life issues, and her teaching focuses on human resource management and leadership.
-Lisa is an Associate Member of the Chartered Institute of Personnel and Development and an Associate Fellow of the Higher Education Academy.
+Malika is a Graduate Teaching Fellow and PhD candidate at the University of Liverpool.
+Her research explores how the maternal body navigates careers in Universities and the (in)equity of women working in Academia.
+Malika is an Associate Member of the Chartered Institute of Personnel and Development (CIPD) and an Associate Fellow of the Higher Education Academy (AFHEA).

 Aims